dsaha007/Haesung-Hospital-Website/README.md

 ## Why I Made This

 This project is based on the fictional hospital, Haesung Hospital, depicted in the popular K-drama "Descendants of the Sun."
-The characters, events, and services showcased on this website are inspired by the drama.
+The characters, events, and services showcased on this website are from the drama.

 [Visit Descendants of the Sun(2016) IMDb Page](https://www.imdb.com/title/tt4925000/)